denislobanov/lsxnr/blog/content/post/gentlemans-guide-self-hosting.md

 1. You're still managing a k8s stack

-### My mustache brings all the gentlemen to the bardbers: Openstack
+### My mustache brings all the gentlemen to the barbers: Openstack

 Actually, this is going one level up - you use this to build a cloud onto which you deploy k8s et al. If kubernetes is a hammer, then this is a mallet and I'm